 "What'll happen?" he asked, attempting to mask the fear in his throat.

 She drew closer.
-She quietly observed his wide-eyed expression before carefully replacing her hand over his chest.
+She quietly observed his wide-eyed expression before replacing her hand over his chest.

 "I'll be attached to you.
 I'll be silently with you at all times.
 I'll be able to observe your pack through you, and see if they know mine.
-You'll know my memories and see the ghosts I see, but I'll protect you from that."
+You'll be able to share my memories and see the ghosts I see.
+But I'll protect you from that."
 She felt him inadvertently shudder.
 "Don't worry, it's not all at once.
 I won't overwhelm you.
 In fact, you might feel stronger.
 Like the way this healed over."

 She pushed gently against his chest and Stiles couldn't help noticing the heart-shaped marks on her skin again.
 They mirrored her conduits.
 He wondered if there were more marks like that hidden beneath the fabric of her dress.